gx9702/UA-TypeRepository/Core/Part3/DataTypes/BaseDataType/readme.md

 <!-- datatype -->
 ## BaseDataType
+Describes a value that can have any valid DataType.
 <!-- end of description -->
 The fields of the BaseDataType DataType are defined in the following table: